-- Permanent vacancies are managed by our inhouse team, whilst all temporary and contractor recruitment is outsourced to a third party. - As part of our recruitment practices we ensure that all recruitment contracts include reference to a Slavery and Human Trafficking policy that highlights a zero tolerance approach to modern slavery and includes a commitment to acting ethically and with integrity in all business dealings and relationships.
+- Permanent vacancies are managed by our in-house team, whilst all temporary and contractor recruitment is outsourced to a third party. - As part of our recruitment practices we ensure that all recruitment contracts include reference to our Slavery and Human Trafficking Policy.
+This highlights our zero tolerance approach to modern slavery and includes a commitment to acting ethically and with integrity in all business dealings and relationships.